Career Profile: Animal Control Officer

 Duties of an Animal Control Officer

 While on duty, animal control officers interact frequently with members of the public.
-They issue citations and warnings to individuals believed to be involved with mistreatment of animals in their care, and may remove animals from a negligent owner’s custody.
+They issue citations and warnings to people for mistreatment of animals in their care and may remove animals from a negligent owner’s custody.
 Officers may also provide educational seminars to the community on topics such as animal welfare and animal-related laws.

 Most animal control officers are required to be “on-call” for emergency situations on some nights, weekends and holidays.
 As with any animal career, working hours can be irregular.